 6.12 A cross-aisle allows more direct and therefore shorter travel between storage locations.
-6 6.13 Angled aisles, suggested by Gue and Meller, allow more direct travel between storage and a central location of receiving/shipping (at the bottom).
-6 6.14 Question 6.6: Which is the better layout?
-7 6.15 Question 6.7: Should a cross-aisle be located close to receiving/shipping or far?
-7 6.16 Question 6.8: Critique this layout of a service parts distribution center.
-7 7.1 7.2 Typical flow of cartons through a warehouse 7 7.3 Command, NAVSUP Publication 529, March 1985, p 8-17) Cartons are picked from pallet flow rack onto a conveyor.
+68 6.13 Angled aisles, suggested by Gue and Meller, allow more direct travel between storage and a central location of receiving/shipping (at the bottom) 69 6.14 Question 6.6: Which is the better layout?
+71 6.15 Question 6.7: Should a cross-aisle be located close to receiving/shipping or far?
+72 6.16 Question 6.8: Critique this layout of a service parts distribution center.
+73 7.1 Typical flow of cartons through a warehouse 78 7.2 Cartons are picked from the bottom, most convenient, level; when the bottom location has been emptied, a restocker refills it by drop- ping a pallet from above.
+Newly arriving pallets are inserted into the (high) overstock.
+(Adapted from "Warehouse Modernization and Lay- out Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17).
+78 7.3 Cartons are picked from pallet flow rack onto a conveyor.
 The flow rack is replenished from behind.
 (Adapted from "Warehouse Modernization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17).
-7 7.4 Skus ranked by labor efficiency 8 7.5 The view from above of a forward area consisting of a single aisle flanked by two rows of 1-deep pallet locations.
-9 7.6 The view from above of a forward area consisting of a single aisle flanked by two rows of 2-deep pallet flow rack.
-9 8.1 Typical flow of product through piece-picking 9 8.2 In the simplest case, all the skus in the fast-pick area have been already chosen.
-10 8.3 Optimal allocations (dark red) have less variability in volume than Equal Time allocations (left) and less variability in number of restocks than Equal Space allocations (right), as this example shows 10 8.4 Especially large or slow-moving skus are better picked from the reserve area.
-This allows the space they would otherwise occupy to be devoted 10 8.5 to more popular skus.
-The net benefit realized by storing a sku as a function of the quantity stored.
-The net benefit is zero if sku i is not stored in the forward area; but if too little is stored, restock costs consume any pick savings 11 8.6 Multiple fast-pick areas, such as flow rack and carousel, each with different economics 11 8.7 These plastic liners for the beds of pickup trucks nest like a set of spoons and so can be stored in little more space than that required by a single piece.
-12
+79 7.4 SKUs ranked by bang-for-buck 84 7.5 The view from above of a forward area consisting of a single aisle flanked by two rows of 1-deep pallet locations.
+95 7.6 The view from above of a forward area consisting of a single aisle 05 flanked by two rows of 2-deep pallet flow rack.
+95 8.1 Typical flow of product through piece-picking 100 8.2 In the simplest case, all the SKUs in the fast-pick area have been al- 0.0 ready chosen.
+103 8.3 Optimal allocations (dark red) have less variability in volume than Equal Time allocations (left) and less variability in number of restocks than Equal Space allocations (right), as this example shows.
+109 8.4 Especially large or slow-moving SKUs are better picked from the re- serve area.
+This allows the space they would otherwise occupy to be devoted to more popular SKUs 111 8.5 The net benefit realized by storing a SKU as a function of the quantity stored.
+The net benefit is zero if SKU i is not stored in the forward area; but if too little is stored, restock costs consume any pick savings.
+113 8.6 Multiple fast-pick areas, such as flow rack and carousel, each with dif- 115 0.0 ferent economics 121 8.7 These plastic liners for the beds of pickup trucks nest like a set of spoons and so can be stored in little more space than that required by a single piece 122